kerenfu/RDVS/README.md

 ```

 ## 7 Reference
-We sincerely thank MPI Sintel, WSVD, Stereo Ego-Motion, SBM-RGBD and TUM-RGBD for their outstanding project contributions!
+We sincerely thank MPI Sintel, WSVD, Stereo Ego-Motion, SBM-RGBD and TUM-RGBD for their outstanding contributions on datasets!
 ```
 @inproceedings{butler2012naturalistic,
   title={A naturalistic open source movie for optical flow evaluation},